mohanwugupta/PromptControlText/README.md

 # Prompt Controllers as Policy Routers

-This repository implements a scientifically defensible evaluation pipeline to measure whether short control prompts can steer LLMs to select the *correct safety policy* on ambiguous and adversarial inputs.
-The primary outcome is **policy-routing accuracy**: the fraction of items on which a controller induces the intended policy (answer, refuse, clarify, minimal_safe_help, or hierarchy_preserve).

-The project follows a strict Test-Driven Development (RED→GREEN) framework.
-All 154 tests pass.
+Near the safety boundary, language models are not just deciding whether to comply or refuse — they are choosing among several candidate behaviours: answer, refuse, ask for clarification, provide limited help, or defer to a higher-priority instruction.
+The central claim of this project is that **system prompts function as controllers that route the model into one of these policies**, and that apparent safety failures often reflect incorrect routing caused by ambiguous or weakly specified control signals rather than a stable dangerous objective.

+This has direct safety implications.
+If failures at the boundary are largely routing errors, then improving the specificity and clarity of safety-relevant system prompts is a tractable intervention — one that does not require retraining, fine-tuning, or access to model internals.
+Conversely, if routing accuracy is insensitive to controller wording, that suggests that prompt-level safety signals are too coarse to reliably steer behavior at the boundary.

+This repository provides the full experimental pipeline to test that claim.

 ---

-## Paper thesis
+## Core thesis

 > Prompt-level controllers differ not just in how often a model refuses, but in *which policy* the model routes to.
-Controller clarity (vague vs. explicit vs. explicit-with-fallback) modulates routing accuracy, particularly on ambiguous and hierarchy-conflict items.
+Controller clarity — ranging from vague safety reminders to explicit instructions with fallback rules — modulates routing accuracy, and does so most strongly on the cases that matter most: ambiguous requests, quoted or analytical framings, and instruction-conflict scenarios.

-The two main research questions are:

-- **RQ1** — Do controller families induce distinct policy distributions on the same item?
-- **RQ2** — Does clarity level improve routing accuracy, especially under ambiguity and conflict?

 ---

+## Why it matters for safety

+Most prompt-level safety research treats the primary outcome as a binary: the model either refuses or it does not.
+This framing conflates several behaviourally distinct outcomes — over-refusal of clearly benign requests, under-refusal of clearly harmful ones, failure to clarify genuinely ambiguous inputs, and failure to preserve the intended instruction hierarchy when a user tries to override it.
+Aggregating these into a single refusal rate obscures both the nature of failures and the leverage points for fixing them.

+This project argues for a richer decomposition:

+- **Calibration failures** — refusing safe requests or complying with harmful ones — are routing errors.
+The model selected the wrong policy from a known set.
+- **Hierarchy failures** — following a user override that contradicts a system instruction — are a specific routing error that becomes prevalent under adversarial or multi-turn conditions.
+- **Ambiguity failures** — defaulting to refusal or compliance without seeking clarification — reflect underspecified routing rather than a clear policy decision.

+If these failure modes share a common cause — weak or vague control signals — then they can be addressed with a common intervention: making controllers more explicit and providing fallback rules for edge cases.

+---

+## Research questions

+**RQ1** — Do different controller families induce distinct policy distributions on the same item, or do all safety-oriented prompts converge on the same behavior?

+**RQ2** — Does controller clarity improve routing accuracy specifically on ambiguous and conflict-heavy items, or does it provide uniform benefit regardless of item type?

+**RQ3** — Does hierarchy-sensitive prompting improve routing when the failure mode is source confusion or instruction override, rather than recognition of harmful content?

+**RQ4** — Are generic safety prompts over-blunt?
+Do vague controllers push the model toward refusal across the board, where explicit fallback-policy controllers achieve better calibration by selecting clarify or minimal-safe-help when appropriate?

+---

 ## Policy taxonomy

+The project classifies every model response into one of five policy labels:

 | Label | Meaning |
 |---|---|